 This morning take an early flight to Khiva and spend the day exploring this remote and gloriously preserved city.
-Its ancient citadel of Ichan Kala was once home to the brutal Khans of Khiva and outside lies lively bazaar of Dishan Kala.
+Its ancient citadel of Ichan Kala was once home to the brutal Khans of Khiva.

 Cross into Turkmenistan today and visit Konye Urgench whose lofty minarets and elaborate mausoleums hark back to the days when it was one of the greatest cities in the Islamic world.

-Today is a long drive east first of all stopping at Anew, one of the earliest places in the world to cultivate grain, before continuing to the ruined 18th century fortress and palace of Nadir Shah.
+Today is a long drive east first of all stopping at Anew, one of the earliest places in the world to cultivate grain, before continuing to Abiverd, once one of the most important Sassanid cities of Norther Khorasm.
 Afterward arrive in Mary.